FH-Cloud-Computing/website/docs/grading/index.md

 - 5% for having a working Prometheus and Grafana installation that monitors the instances in the instance pool.
 - 5% for automating the installation procedure of Prometheus and Grafana via Terraform.
 - 5% for implementing the Prometheus service discovery yourself.
+(Your solution must be in a different programming language than the provided example, or must be substantially different.)

 ### Sprint 3:

 - 5% for having a working autoscaling behavior.
 - 5% for having a complete automated setup of the instance pools, NLB, monitoring server via Terraform.
 - 5% for implementing the autoscaling web service yourself.
+(Your solution must be in a different programming language than the provided example, or must be substantially different.)

 ## Marks